Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 Together these pieces form the substrate that Helio's shaders bind against.
 The SSBOs are the contract between the CPU and the GPU, one index space, one handle format, one set of generation-validated slots.

 Part 4 covers how this contract survives across languages, backends, and device lifetimes.

+> [!TIP]
+> The `gpu` feature does not pull in Helio or any renderer code.
+> `cargo tree -p pulsar_scenedb --no-default-features | grep helio`
+> returns nothing.
+This is enforced in CI.
+You can build and test the storage
+> layer on a headless server or a CI runner with no GPU at all.

 ## 4.1 One crate, two configurations